bramwelt/website/source/drafts/open-source-contributing.rst

     How do I get involved in open source?

-Here are 5 tips I have learned through my experience that will help anyone get over that first hurdle of becoming a contributor.
+Here are 5 tips I have learned through my experience that will help you get over that first hurdle of becoming a contributor.

 1. Scratch the Itch
 -------------------

-Contributions happen because people want to solve problems.
+All open source projects start with someone having a problem they want solved.
+Whether that is an unreliable email client, a non-free operating system, or a printer that occasionally spews garbage, all these problems give someone an 'itch'.

+Finding an 'itch' for you, even if it's in a place you can reach (i.e. you don't have the experience), will put you on a path to success.
+Being passionate about what your working on, and solving your own problems is much more interesting and fun then solving someone elses.

 2. Take Ownership
 -----------------